Michael Frishkopf, BSc (Yale University), MA (Tufts University), PhD (UCLA)

 • The sonic performance of Islamic congregational prayer: Ṣalāh in mainstream Egyptian practice.
 Performing Islam, Volume 9, Numbers 1-2, December 2021, pp. 5-114 (110 pages)

 • TranceCultural Music: Forging social resonance through asynchronous virtual musical interaction during pandemic.
 Collectively prepared by members of the TransCultural Orchestra: Allison Sokil, Ari Mastoras, Arsh Khaira, Behrang Nikaeen, Donna Dawson, Jane Zaïane, Jillian Fulton-Melanson, Matt Love, Mehdi Rezania, Michael Frishkopf, More J, Morteza Abedinifard, Nasim Ahmadian, Olga Zaitseva-Herz, Shruti Nair, Tuğrul Özer, and Vahid Macvandi.
-Published a special issue of the Journal of Music, Health, and Wellbeing (2021)
+Published in a special issue of the Journal of Music, Health, and Wellbeing (2021)

 • Frishkopf, Michael.
 West African Polyrhythm: culture, theory, and representation'.
 In SHS Web of Conferences, Volume 102, 2021, The 3rd ETLTC International Conference on Information and Communications Technology (ETLTC2021)